William Robb (British Army officer): Early career and First World War

-Between the wars
+Between World Wars

-After the war he decided to 'soldier on' and accepted a regular commission in the King's Own Yorkshire Light Infantry (KOYLI).
-By 5 June 1920 Robb was a captain in the 2nd Battalion the KOYLI.
+After the war Robb accepted a regular commission in the King's Own Yorkshire Light Infantry (KOYLI).
+By 5 June 1920, Robb was a captain in the 2nd Battalion, KOYLI.
 The battalion would see service in India from April 1922 and Robb served with his family until 1925 when they returned on a troopship to England.
 Robb remained in India serving as a staff officer at the headquarters of Kohat District in 1926.

 An Army List of 1938 recorded that Robb was commanding the 2nd Battalion, North Staffordshire Regiment and that he had been in post since 12 April 1936, having been promoted to lieutenant colonel on 1 July 1933.
 The battalion was then serving in Palestine during the Arab revolt in Palestine.
 One of Robb's officers was Major William Donovan Stamer, who would later go on to become a major-general and Colonel of the North Staffordshire Regiment.

 Second World War

 The August 1939 British Army List recorded Robb as promoted to colonel on 1 July 1936 and later in 1939 recorded as a temporary brigadier commanding an infantry brigade.
-In 1940 he was part of the ill-fated British Expeditionary Force (BEF), commanding the 9th Infantry Brigade (part of Bernard Montgomery's 3rd Infantry Division).
-In recognition of his performance during the retreat to Dunkirk and the evacuation of his brigade Colonel (Temporary Brigadier) William Robb was awarded the DSO.
+In 1940 he was part of the ill-fated British Expeditionary Force, commanding the 9th Infantry Brigade (part of Bernard Montgomery's 3rd Infantry Division).
+In recognition of his performance during the retreat to Dunkirk and the evacuation of his brigade, Robb was awarded the Distinguished Service Order.

-Shortly after returning from Dunkirk Robb was given command of the Senior Officers' School at Sheerness, a post he held until March 1941 when he briefly took command of the 73rd Independent Infantry Brigade.
-From 19 May 1941 to August 1943 he was put in charge of part of the defence of South Wales (specifically the Severn Sub-area) and he clearly did well at this post, as Colonel William Robb DSO MC (late of the North Staffordshire Regiment (The Prince of Wales's)) was made CBE in 1943.
+Shortly after returning from Dunkirk, Robb was given command of the Senior Officers' School at Sheerness, a post he held until March 1941 when he briefly took command of the 73rd Independent Infantry Brigade.
+From 19 May 1941 to August 1943, he was put in charge of part of the defence of South Wales (specifically the Severn Sub-area), and was appointed a Commander of the Order of the British Empire in 1943.

-On 23 August 1943 Colonel (temporary brigadier) William Robb was granted the acting rank of major general.
+On 23 August 1943, Robb was granted the acting rank of major general.
 After the promotion he was posted to Malta as General Officer Commanding the army garrison on the islands, remaining in post until 1945.
-A popular military beach club in the Pembroke Army Garrison area was named after him - the Robb Lido (which was redeveloped as a commercial hotel complex overlooking St George's Bay).
+A popular military beach club in the Pembroke Army Garrison area was named after him – the Robb Lido (which was redeveloped as a commercial hotel complex overlooking St George's Bay).

 Post-war

-On 23 November 1946 Colonel (Honorary Major General) Robb reached the age limit of liability to recall, and ceased to be held on the Reserve of Officers and was retired from the army; although he did take up the honorary post of regimental colonel of the KOYLI.
+On 23 November 1946, Robb reached the age limit of liability to recall, and ceased to be held on the Reserve of Officers and was retired from the army; although he did take up the honorary post of regimental colonel of the KOYLI.
 He relinquished his post as regimental colonel of the KOYLI on 1 August 1950, a post he had held for three years.